katzlbt/VintageApothecaryLabels/README.md

 The Filename will be used to create the SVG from the template ./ApothecaryLabel.mustache The font can be globally configured in the script.
 Simply run ./make-labels.sh to create the SVGs and drop them e.g. on a Mac into Pages.app to scale and print them.
 A Webbrowser can display them too.

-make-labels.sh takes options to reconfigure input-, output-directory and template. make-pdf.sh puts 10 svgs on one pdf page
+### make-labels.sh

+Creates SVG files for each JSON input file using a mustache template.

+    * -i directory ... change input directory from default jsons
+    * -o directory ... change output directory from default svgs
+    * -t file ... change mustache template from default ApothecaryLabel.mustache

+### make-pdf.sh

+Puts SVGs into a PDF file for printing.

+    * -g specifies ... the geometry e.g. 2x 3x 4x for how many columns of labels.
+This determines the resulting size.
+    * -i directory ... changes the input directory from ./jsons to your choice
+    * -f file1,file2,... optionally manually select files to (re)print

+### Hints

-Hint: Get PostIt full-page paper and print the labels onto it.
+Get PostIt full-page paper and print the labels onto it.
 They can be easily be changed later.
 Coat the labels using a clear paint spray.

 ## INSTALLATION